jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 layout: layouts/post.njk
 ---

-Notes:

-- A lot of engineering effort goes into building a correct, performant vectorized query execution engine for analytical workloads.
-You can use either SQL or DataFrames to run interactive analysis over very large datasets.
-The data is ready to query in a relational form, and PAX storage model on disk.

 In columnar storage values of a single column attribute are stored contiguously.
 In analytics databases the query optimizer can apply projection pushdown directly to the data source.
 This means only those columns